siom79/log-merger/README.md

 standard utilities like grep, cut, etc.

 More information on how to specify the timestamp format can be found [here](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).
+For httpd's access logs you can use for example: `'['dd/MMM/yyyy:HH:mm:ss` together with space as delimiter.

 If a line does not contain the number of specified fields or does not contain a timestamp at the given fields, it is treated like it would belong to the last line with proper timestamp.
 This way the stacktrace of an exception is merged together with the timestamp line.